America’s Amazing Ghost Town

 He was lucky for a moment and struck his pick ax upon Gold, but froze to death a week later in a blizzard.
 Luckless even in death, his name was changed by a careless sign painter.
 The townspeople recognized the error, but preferred the new spelling: B-O-D-I-E.

-I asked her ghost if she would show me the town.
+She asked if she could show me the town.

-her ghost happily become my tour guide.
+This wise young ghost became my tour guide to Bodie.
 Together we strode down “boot hill” to learn what made and destroyed the town of Bodie.

-Below us was a valley of green, dotted with a cluster of long abandoned homes and businesses.
+Below us was a valley of green and yellow grass dotted with a cluster of long abandoned homes and places of business.

 “This is Main Street,” Lottie said to me in a manner both business like and slightly flirtatious.